-5) Revenues coincide with the economic value directly generated and include the value of production and revenues from financial activities
+5) Revenues coincide with the economic value directly generated and include the value of production and proceeds of a financial nature.

 Investment plan

 The Group's investment plan to increase safety standards, quality and environmental performance, and ensure more production efficiency and flexibility over the entire product range, by introducing cutting-edge solutions, also continued in 2021.